jackcooperdev/CauldronDocs/pages/engine/tools/launch.md

 The parameters are:

-- manifest - The version specific Manifest (spec in the main manifest)
+- manifest: The version specific Manifest (spec in the main manifest)
-- libraryList - List of libraries for this version.
+- libraryList: List of libraries for this version.
 (See [here](/engine/controllers/library#getlibraries-librarydata-versiondata-manifestid) for information on how to get that list)
-- versionData - (versionData in main manifest)
+- versionData: (versionData in main manifest)
-- overrides - Click [here](/engine/controllers/library#getlibraries-librarydata-versiondata-manifestid) for information on overrides.
+- overrides: Click [here](/engine/controllers/library#getlibraries-librarydata-versiondata-manifestid) for information on overrides.

 ### buildGameRules (manifest, loggedUser, overrides)